 Readily available customer service doesn’t mean a whole lot if you’re not able to reach them.
 When setting up web hosting, pay close attention to the methods of contact a company allows for connecting with customer service.

 A provider with multiple contact points is ideal.
-You may not be in a situation where you can make a phone call and need to send a form or open a ticket.
-Likewise, you could be without web access and the only available method of contact is a phone call.
+You may not be able to make a phone call and need to send a form or open a ticket.
+Likewise, you could be without web access, and the only available method of contact is a phone call.

 Additional Training Services

-Sometimes what feels like a complex issue with a website is often a minor problem that can be fixed easily – often by you without having to wait for customer service to get involved.
+Sometimes, what feels like a complex issue with a website is often a minor problem that can be fixed easily – often by you without waiting for customer service to get involved.

-This type of customer service is typically free and offers a lot of value, if you’re not afraid of a little DIY and doing your own troubleshooting before reaching out to customer service.
+This type of customer service is typically free and offers a lot of value if you’re not afraid of a bit of DIY and doing your own troubleshooting before reaching out to customer service.

 Common Mistakes to Avoid When Choosing a Hosting Provider